ngryan3/liftovers/d3/README.md

   6) OPTIONAL: For testing changes to the API, the server needs to be run locally.
 To do this, navigate to liftovers-admin/api/config.js and comment out the line: `export default "https://liftovers-api.herokuapp.com";` and then uncomment the line: `export default "http://localhost:7000";`.
 Then restart the server and client by running `npm start` in their respective directories.

  ## Licenses

- Keep this section as brief as possible.
-You may read this [Github article](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for a start.

  * The type of license we chose to apply to our codebase is The MIT License.
  * The effects that this license has includes: